zlockewtg/RLinf/docs/source-en/rst_source/examples/libero.rst

-This document provides a comprehensive guide to launching and managing the Vision-Language-Action Models (VLAs) training task within the RLinf framework, focusing on finetuning a VLA model for robotic manipulation in the ManiSkill3/LIBERO environment.
+This document provides a comprehensive guide to launching and managing the Vision-Language-Action Models (VLAs) training task within the RLinf framework, focusing on finetuning a VLA model for robotic manipulation in the LIBERO environment.

 The primary objective is to develop a model capable of performing robotic manipulation by: